georgeolee/bezier-input/README.md

 # bezier-input-react

 A cubic Bezier component with interactive control points.
-It generates a lookup table for the  current curve and updates it as you move the points around.
-You can set an `onChange` function to handle the lookup data.
+When the user moves a point, the component creates a lookup table for the new curve and passes it to an `onChange` handler.

-The lookup table is just a standard javascript array of numbers, representing the height of the curve at regular intervals along the x axis.
-The entries go from left to right across the width of the graph.
-The default number of lookup entries is 64, but it can be set explicitly via the `resolution` prop.
+The lookup table is just a standard javascript array of numbers, representing the approximate height of the curve at regular intervals across the width of the graph.
+The default lookup `resolution` is 64 entries.
+More details below.

 ![bezier-output](https://user-images.githubusercontent.com/62530485/169880265-a6972892-68af-4e2b-96ab-c6d74fdc8355.gif)

 ### Lookup Interpolation

-Lookup values (green in the GIF below) are interpolated from an initial sampling of points on the curve (red).

-The sample points don't have a fixed horizontal spacing because Bezier curve equations are parametric and the control points are constantly shifting.

-The interpolated values, however, can be calculated at regular intervals along the x axis.
-This makes the interpolated curve easier to work with, because you can throw out one set of coordinate data and just traverse the curve horizontally by index.

-There's an accuracy tradeoff here, but it is a slider-style input after all :slightly_smiling_face:.
-You can bump up `resolution` if your curve is looking too jagged.

 ![bezier_comparison_compressed](https://user-images.githubusercontent.com/62530485/169634721-63925d24-38a2-4b42-864e-a6f092776711.gif)

-*Comparison of sampled points (x and y), sampled y values, and interpolated y values – shown here at 12 resolution*
+Bezier curves are written as parametric equations.
+This makes it hard to get y in terms of some arbitrary x, even though this is almost always how we think about using a curve as a control input.
+Throw moving control points into the mix and it's even more of a mess because the Bezier equations keep changing.

+To create a useful curve representation for looking up values by x, the component uses an initial sample set (the red graph) to interpolate values for y at regular x intervals (the green graph).
+This means the curve can be represented as a simple 1D array of y values.

+With a constant step size for x, reproducing the curve is as easy as looping through the array, and looking up y in terms of x is straightforward.
+Each index represents an x increment of `1 / (resolution - 1)`.

+There's some accuracy loss with to this approach, but it should work well enough for a slider-style input.
+You can bump up `resolution` to get a closer approximation as needed – the example here is intentionally crunchy for clarity :slightly_smiling_face:

 ### Control Point Constraints

-You can set initial control points other than the default ones as long as they fit the following constraints:
+You can set initial control points other than the default ones as long as they fit the constraints below.
+The graph area spans from (0, 0) in the bottom left to (1, 1) in the top right.
+If any coordinate falls outside the permitted range for some reason, the component will try to scale/translate the curve to fit the graph area.

+Note that P<sub>0</sub> and P<sub>3</sub> are drawn slightly differently to avoid obscuring the ends of the curve, so they won't appear to line up with P<sub>1</sub>/P<sub>2</sub> even when their coordinates are identical.
+This difference is visual only.

 | point | x | y | default |
 | --- | --- | --- | --- |